February 27, 2018 by Ed Kennedy

-Finally.
-That old and boring word.
-Just like any region in the world, there are areas in business and society that can go against the grain of what you may believe to be right.
+Finally, that old and boring word.
+Just like any region in the world, there are areas in Asian business and society that can go against the grain of what you may believe to be right.

-Asia is a great area of growth, but their remain issues there.
+Asia is a great area of growth, but their remain issues here.
 Especially so if you feel deeply about things like the democratic process, human rights, and freedom of speech.
-Its not like Kim Jong Un of North Korea is going to invite you around for a dinner and chat like he has Dennis Rodman, but in the day by day work in the region you may encounter opportunies that go against your values.
+It’s not like Kim Jong Un of North Korea is going to invite you around for a dinner and chat like he has Dennis Rodman, but in the day by day work in the region you may encounter opportunities that go against your values.

 By no means is this exclusive to Asia.
-This can happen in any region in any part of the world – but because so much growth and attention is on Asia – it is in this region many people may encounter this issue most vividly.
-And even if you’re a veteran in the digital field – perhaps you’ve been a ghostwriter for many‚ many years now – you don’t have to divorce your values from your work to progress.
+This can happen in any region in any part of the world – but because so much growth and attention is on Asia – it is in this region many people may encounter these issues most vividly.
+Even if you’re a veteran in the digital field – perhaps you’ve been a ghostwriter for many‚ many years now – you don’t have to divorce your values from your work to progress.

 Interacting in Asia